 |

-Welcome to the fifthteenth issue of the quarterly newsletter from
+Welcome to the sixteenth issue of the quarterly newsletter from

 Integrity Initiatives International (III, pronounced "triple I") concerning global efforts to enhance accountability for grand corruption.